byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 ### Solving Syncing Troubles

-As explained in the chapter *Syncing Wallets* Monero multisig requires the exchange of some data between wallets after sending as well as receiving transactions, called *multisig sync data* in the MMS.
+As explained in the chapter *Syncing Wallets* ByteRub multisig requires the exchange of some data between wallets after sending as well as receiving transactions, called *multisig sync data* in the MMS.

 Sometimes things get out of sync somehow.
 There are four possible signs that this may have happened: